pikaxyz420/guides/core/js-dev-env.md

 #### Installing Git

+Git is a version control system, used for tracking code changes, and collaboration purposes.

+Git is pre-installed on some distributions of Linux and Mac.

 - Git (Windows, Mac, and Linux): https://git-scm.com/downloads

-Git is pre-installed on some distributions of Linux and Mac.

 More info here: https://github.com/git-guides/